luyuanfan/misc/docker.md

 ```
 docker ps
 ```
-List all containers that have ran:
+List all containers that have been ran:
 ```
 docker ps -a
 ```